Existence of global and explosive mild solutions of fractional reaction-diffusion system of semilinear SPDEs with fractional noise: Introduction

 where $C \ \mbox{and} \ \beta >0$ are given numbers.
 The bounds for the explosion time are estimated in terms of exponential functionals of $W(\cdot)$ by transforming the original equation into a random PDE.
 For the case, $G(u)=u^{1+\beta}$ with $\beta>0$, the upper and lower bounds for the explosion time are estimated in \cite{car2013} by using a formula developed by Yor (cf. \cite{Fenman1997, revuz1999, yor2001}, etc.).

 The impact of Gaussian noises on the time of blow-up of solutions to the following nonlinear SPDE: with the Dirichlet boundary condition, where $G$ satisfying \eqref{fung} and $\left( W_{1}(t),W_{2}(t) \right)_{t \geq 0} $ is a two-dimensional Brownian motion was investigated by Niu and Xie \cite{niu2012}.
-Dozzi \cite{doz2013} extended the results of \eqref{basic} to a system of semilinear SPDEs with the Dirichlet boundary data on a bounded smooth domain defined on some probability space $\left( \Omega, \mathscr{F}, \mathbb{P} \right)$.
+Dozzi et. al., \cite{doz2013} extended the results of \eqref{basic} to a system of semilinear SPDEs with the Dirichlet boundary data on a bounded smooth domain defined on some probability space $\left( \Omega, \mathscr{F}, \mathbb{P} \right)$.

-Concerning semilinear SPDEs driven by fractional Brownian motions, Dozzi \cite{dozfrac2010} derived lower and upper bounds for the explosion time to a semilinear SPDE driven by a one-dimensional fractional Brownian motion $\{B^{H}(t)\}_{t\geq 0}$ with Hurst index $H>\frac{1}{2}$.
-Further, sufficient conditions for blow-up in finite time and the existence of a global solution are deduced.
+Concerning semilinear SPDEs driven by fractional Brownian motions, Dozzi et. al., \cite{dozfrac2010} derived lower and upper bounds for the explosion time to a semilinear SPDE driven by a one-dimensional fractional Brownian motion $\{B^{H}(t)\}_{t\geq 0}$ with Hurst index $H>\frac{1}{2}$.
+Further, sufficient conditions for blow-up in finite-time and the existence of a global solution are deduced and the probability of finite-time blow-up are obtained.
 Dung \cite{dung} proposed a new approach to obtain the upper and lower bounds for the probability of the finite-time blow-up of solution in terms of the Hurst parameter $H\in (0,1)$.
 Note that for the case $H=\frac{1}{2}$, $B^{H}(t)=W(t)$, a standard Brownian motion.
 In \cite{smk2}, lower and upper bounds for the explosion times of a system of semilinear SPDEs with standard Brownian motion are obtained.
 Sankar et. al., \cite{smk1} established the lower and upper bounds for the non-global solution for a system of semilinear SPDEs driven by two-dimensional fractional Brownian motion.